swcarpentry/shell-novice/07-backtick.md

 ## Introduction

-In Loops topic we saw how to improve productivity by letting the computer do the repetitive work.
+In the *Loops* topic we saw how to improve productivity by letting the computer do the repetitive work.
 Often, this involves doing the same thing to a whole set of files, e.g.:

 ~~~{.bash}